 Short answer: To speed up contract to close time, and post close time.

 Long answer: In the old days, people would agree via a handshake and look in the eye.
-Fast forward to today in business, peoples wants and ‘real' may be completely different.
+Fast forward to today in business, peoples wants and ‘real' wants may be completely different.

 Today our contracting process fails to capture this important nuance.